At a Glance

 ✨Familiarise Yourself with Relevant Tools

-Brush up on hardware description languages like VHDL and Verilog, as well as simulation and synthesis tools such as ModelSim or Synopsys.
-Being able to discuss these tools confidently will show your readiness for the role.
+Before the interview, brush up on hardware description languages like VHDL and Verilog, as well as simulation and synthesis tools such as ModelSim or Synopsys.
+Being able to discuss these tools confidently will impress your interviewers.

 ✨Prepare for Technical Questions

-Expect technical questions related to digital design and networking hardware.
-Review key concepts and be ready to solve problems on the spot, demonstrating your analytical skills and technical knowledge.
+Expect technical questions related to digital design and hardware development.
+Practice explaining concepts clearly and concisely, and be ready to solve problems on the spot to showcase your analytical skills.